Find answers to frequently asked questions about the donation process, donor eligibility and The Blood Center here.

 Bogotá and Cartagena – No deferral.
 All other areas – Not eligible for one year after return.

-Large cities in central highlands acceptable (Quito, Guayaquil, Cuenca) and Galapagos Islands - No deferral.
+Large cities in central highlands (Quito, Guayaquil, Cuenca) and Galapagos Islands are acceptable - No deferral.

 No deferral unless stayed for more than 6 months associated with the military between 1980 and 1996 or stayed for more than 5 years from 1980 to the present.